sbenhaim/tm-ctags-tmbundle/README.markdown

 TM\_CTAGS\_EXTRA\_LIB
 ---------------------

-You can now exploit tags in another project by pointing a TM\_CTAGS\_EXTRA\_LIB project variable at another project root with a .tmctags file.
+You can now exploit tags in another project by pointing a TM\_CTAGS\_EXTRA\_LIB project variable at another project root with a .tmtags file.
 Thanks [seanfarley](http://github.com/seanfarley "seanfarley").